 This is a vital step to having a visibly cleaner floor.
 Once you’ve run the degreaser and floor cleaner mixture across the floor, you should be able to already notice far less grease.
 If you can’t, we recommend repeating the process another time.
 You must remove all the grease from the floor, otherwise it won’t mop properly and will never be squeaky clean.

-The complete process is:
+The complete process to remove grease is:

 - Fill the mop bucket with seven litres of warm water and mix in 300ml of strong bleach.